JackeOLantern/WWCTF2025/Reverse Engineering/Stretch/README.md

 ## Controversy
 Suggested disclaimer to place atop this offered challenge : **Stretch**.

+### Caution
-*Caution : This challenge includes a convicts contested phrase.
-Its inclusion is solely for reverse-engineering practice and does not endorse any orientating opinion but just some neutral position.*[See WU Stretching.pdf]
+_This challenge includes a convicts contested phrase.
+Its inclusion is solely for reverse-engineering practice and does not endorse any orientating opinion but just some neutral position._[See WU Stretching.pdf]

 ## Statement of the subject